Mafersa coaches: History

+QIT-Fer et Titane, a Canadian mining company, purchased the remaining five cars in 2007 for its private industrial rail service after submitting an unsolicited proposal to VRE for $1.75 million, or $350,000 per car.
+According to VRE officials, the company planned to convert the former passenger coaches into dormitory cars for transporting employees to and from its mining operations near Havre-Saint-Pierre, Quebec.

-In August 2023, CTDOT approved a contract with Alstom for 60 single-level passenger cars, which will replace the Mafersa coaches in Hartford Line service (as well as Shoreliner cars on other lines) beginning in 2026.
+In August 2023, CTDOT approved a contract with Alstom for 60 single-level passenger cars, which will replace the Mafersa coaches in Hartford Line service (as well as Shoreliner cars on other lines) beginning in early 2027.